Niktux/karma-docs/source/syntax.rst

 --------

 It is not mandatory to store all your configuration in a single file (master.conf).
 You can sort values by using different configuration files.
-In this case, you have to choose a master file which will includes other files.
+In this case, you have to choose a master file which includes other files.

 .. note::
     By convention, **master.conf** is the master file.
 Following this convention prevents you from specifying it in each karma command